 In addition, the Grand Jury found that during the time that the eight identified individuals were employed by or served at the Commission, the Commission operated under a system that rewarded vendors with multi-million dollar contracts in exchange for the payment of political contributions to public officials and political organizations and the payment of gifts and entertainment expenses.
-In particular, the Grand Jury found that the named former State Senator, during his tenure as Democratic Floor Leader, was actively involved in securing Commission contracts for key contributors and supporters, and imposing fundraising participation on individuals at the Commission to provide political support and raise campaign funds on his behalf.
+In particular, the Grand Jury found that the named former state senator, during his tenure as Democratic Floor Leader, was actively involved in securing Commission contracts for key contributors and supporters, and imposing fundraising participation on individuals at the Commission to provide political support and raise campaign funds on his behalf.

 The Grand Jury cited specific political contributions that were allegedly solicited in exchange for awarding various contracts with the Commission.
 These campaign contributions were allegedly made during the approximate period of February, 2000 through October, 2010.
-The Grand Jury also identified specific contracts that it determined were awarded to vendors as a result of their political contributions and other payments.